logicly-au/pmhc-mds-user-documentation/doc/faqs/system/data-entry.rst

 Do I enter a Service Contact when a client doesn't show up for the session?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Yes.
-A Service Contact record has a 'No Show' field and selecting the value 'Yes'
+A service contact record has a 'No Show' field and selecting the value 'Yes'
 indicates that the intended participant(s) failed to attend the appointment.

-Some of the other Service Contact fields have a 'no show' option available
+Some of the other service contact fields have a 'no show' option available
 to be selected.
-For any other Service Contact fields, please enter the response
+For any other service contact fields, please enter the response
 that would have been entered if the participant had attended the session.

 You can decide to enter as much information as possible within a no show form,